-- Fat for cooking the onion and garlic – I used a mixture of olive oil and clarified butter for cooking onion and garlic with herbs because they both taste great and add a different taste to the dish.
-I really like to use clarified butter, it doesn‘t burn as quickly as the regular butter, and its taste is just as delicious.
+- Fat for cooking the onion and garlic – I used a mixture of olive oil and butter for cooking onion and garlic with herbs because they both taste great and add a different taste to the dish.
+I really like to use clarified butter, it doesn‘t burn as quickly as regular butter, and its taste is just as delicious.
 If you don’t have clarified butter use regular butter.
 You can also use just butter or just olive oil.
 Mixing them both is my personal preference in this recipe.

 - Canned tomatoes – Instead of canned crushed tomatoes, you can use tomato passata (not tomato sauce) or fresh, chopped tomatoes when they’re in season.

 - Olives – I used green olives, but black or kalamata lives would be a good substitute.
 You can use the leftover olives to make pasta alla Puttanesca (tomato, olive, capers, anchovies, and tomato pasta).

 - It’s made from pantry staples.